Limulo/website-restyle2016/_drafts/2017-10-06-anamorphic-distorsion.md

 category: [coding, graphics]
 ---

-The problem we are facing today seems to be related to many different computer vision applications like projection mapping, augmented reality, [anamorphic art](https://anamorphicart.wordpress.com/) a many more.
+The problem we are facing today seems to be related to many different computer vision applications like projection mapping, augmented reality, [anamorphic art](https://anamorphicart.wordpress.com/) and many more.

 A particular case of [texture mapping](https://en.wikipedia.org/wiki/Texture_mapping) is called [projection texture mapping](https://en.wikipedia.org/wiki/Projective_texture_mapping)